Corporate Plan2022–23

 International engagement

-By building trust, mutual respect and shared vision, the AEC promotes peaceful and inclusive societies through sustainable development.
+By building trust, mutual respect and a shared vision, the AEC promotes peaceful and inclusive societies through sustainable development.
 Our partners in these bilateral endeavours include electoral management bodies, academic institutions and international development agencies.

 • technical assistance